MicrosoftDocs/dynamics365smb-docs-pr.en-gb/business-central/LocalFunctionality/UnitedKingdom/how-to-print-remittance-advice.md

 ms.locfileid: "8417541"
 ---
 # <a name="print-remittance-advice-in-the-british-version"></a>Print Remittance Advice in the British Version
 You can print remittance advice before posting a payment journal and after posting a payment.
-This advice displays supplier invoice numbers, which helps suppliers to perform reconciliations.
+This advice displays vendor invoice numbers, which helps vendors to perform reconciliations.

 ## <a name="to-print-remittance-advice"></a>To print remittance advice